SJIB Update from Fiona Harper

 Step 1: Select an ECS Card

-Go to the portal here, click on your specialism and a list of cards will appear.
+Go to the portal here, (available from 10th May) click on your specialism and a list of cards will appear.
 Click on the card you’re interested in and a short summary listing the card criteria will appear.
 If you believe you meet these criteria, you’ll be asked to click on the appropriate form:

 · Initial – if this is the first time you are applying for this card.